Government of New Brunswick

 • have a loan with SD - Housing and they receive a heating allowance.

-Eligible households who heat with electricity (fully or partially) are entitled to the Electric Fuel Supplement of $150 per month.
-Households who do not heat with electricity are entitled to the Non-Electric Fuel Supplement of $145 per month.
+Eligible households who heat with electricity (fully or partially) can request the Electric Fuel Supplement of $150 per month.
+Households who do not heat with electricity can request the Non-Electric Fuel Supplement of $145 per month.
 The monthly amount is paid as an ongoing benefit with no retroactive payments.
 It is available from November to April.

 Only one benefit is to be provided per household.
-Where more than one unit exists in a household a decision has to be made regarding who will receive the benefit.
-An example would be where two blind, deaf or disabled units live in the same household.
-The cost of heat would be shared between the units for heating or one household and hence only one benefit would be provided.
 If a separate rental unit exists in the same residence and verification of a separate invoice/bill can be provided (two separate accounts) then more than one benefit would apply.

 Emergency Fuel